 - 1 bay leaf

-- For the risotto
+- For the shrimp risotto

-- 1 tablespoon yellow onion, finely chopped
+- 1 tablespoon minced shallot

 - 2 teaspoons minced garlic

 - 2 cups high-quality imported risotto rice, such as Vialone Nano, Carnaroli, or Arborio

 - 1/3 cup dry white wine

-- Shrimp stock
+- shrimp stock

 - 4 tablespoons chopped parsley

-- Salt and pepper
+- Salt and freshly ground pepper

-- Make the stock
+- Make the shrimp stock

 - 3. Stir in the tomato paste, if using, and mix well.
-Pour in the cold water and bay leaf.
-Bring the liquid to a boil, reduce the heat and simmer gently, partially covered, for 20 minutes.
+Pour in the cold water and drop in the bay leaf.
+Bring the liquid to a boil, reduce the heat to low, cover, and simmer gently for 20 minutes.

-- Make the risotto
+- Make the shrimp risotto

 - 5. While the shrimp stock simmers, devein and coarsely chop the shrimp.
 (If you’d like to fancy up the risotto, set aside 2 whole shrimp per person as a garnish.)

 - 6. Heat 2 tablespoons butter in a wide, heavy-bottomed pot over medium-high heat.
 When the foaming stops, toss in the shrimp, and whole shrimp if using, and sauté until light pink, 3 to 5 minutes.
 Scrape the shrimp into a bowl.

 - 7. Return the pot to medium-high heat.
 Add another tablespoon butter and the shallot and cook until the shallot is translucent, about 3 minutes.
 Add the garlic and sauté 1 minute more.
 Lower the heat to medium if needed.

 - 8. Dump the rice into the pot and stir until each and every grain is well-coated with the butter.
 Sauté the rice gently for a few moments more until it starts to turn translucent, then add the wine and stir constantly until it has evaporated.